luvit/luvi/README.md

 The goal of this is to make building [luvit][] and [derivatives][] much easier.

-This project is still in progress, but once done, it will be used as follows:
+This project is still in progress, but it's complete enough to be useful already.

 ## Usage